FortinetCloudCSE/k8s-101-workshop/content/02K8soverview/3_Task2.md

 ---
-title: "Task 2 - Basic Concepts of Kubernetes"
+title: "Task 2 - Concepts of Kubernetes"
-menuTitle: "Task 2: Basic Concepts of Kubernetes"
+menuTitle: "Task 2: Concepts of Kubernetes"
 chapter: false
 weight: 2
 ---

-### Objective
-Learn the basic building blocks of Kubernetes.

-## Description

-Dive into the foundational concepts of Kubernetes, including Pods, ReplicaSets, Deployments, Services, and Namespaces.
-Understand the lifecycle of a Pod and how Kubernetes manages application deployment and scaling.
+There are two main ways to manage Kubernetes objects:

+- imperative (with kubectl commands) and declarative (by writing manifests and then using kubectl apply).
+Each has its own advantages and disadvantages, so it's best to choose one method based on your use case.

+- Imperative commands are great for learning and interactive experiments, but they don't give you full access to the Kubernetes API.
+They're more commonly used to create YAML manifests and objects on the go.
+Declarative commands are useful for reproducible deployments and production.

+In this Tasks we will run through imperative approach of kubectl.

 ### Use Kubectl

 Once you have a running Kubernetes cluster, you can deploy your containerized applications on top of it.
-To do this,  we use the `kubectl` command to create POD , deployments or other objects in Kubernetes. kubectl relies on a configuration file found at ~/.kube/config for authentication and communication with the kube-api-server.
+To do this,  we use the `kubectl` command to create POD , deployments or other objects in Kubernetes.

+kubectl relies on a configuration file found at ~/.kube/config for authentication and communication with the kube-api-server.
 Running `kubectl config view` displays details about the kube-API server, including its address, name, and the client's key and certificate.

+{{% notice info %}}
 To use kubectl from your personal client machine, you need to copy the ~/.kube/config file from the server to your client machine.
 Additionally, ensure your client machine can connect to the kube-API server's address.
 It's also important for the kube-API server to recognize your client's IP address as a trusted source by adding it to a whitelist.
 This setup ensures secure communication between your client machine and the Kubernetes cluster's control plane.
+{{/% notice info %}}

 We have configured the master node's Ubuntu VM to also serve as a client node for accessing the Kubernetes cluster.
 Therefore, once you SSH into the master node VM, you can directly use kubectl for cluster management and operations.

-- basic usage of `kubectl`
+- #### basic usage of `kubectl`

-The common format of a kubectl command is: **kubectl action resource**
+The common format of a kubectl command is: **kubectl ACTION RESOURCE**

 This performs the specified action (like create, describe or delete) on the specified resource (like node or deployment).
 You can use --help after the subcommand to get additional info about possible parameters (for example: kubectl get nodes --help).